BeepSneep123/2D_Platformer_Taylor/README.md

 # 2D_Platformer_Taylor
-Repo to manage 2d Unity platformer game.
+Repo to manage my 2d Unity platformer game.

-Hello, this is a repo for my Unity 2D platformer game.
+I am excited to be a part of this project.